katholiek-onderwijs-vlaanderen/sri/README.md

 *List* resource must all support the following standard URL parameters by default :

-- `modifiedSince` : A field that allows the user to implement a publish-subscribe style.
-Periodically an application can poll such a list resource, to determine which resources were changed since it last asked the service.
-Allowing for local replication of some, or all of the information in the resource.
+- `modifiedSince` : Limits `results` to references to resources that were created or modified since the given timestamp.
+- `orderBy` : Orders `results`.
+Servers can determine what possible ordering they support.
+By default the sort order is ascending.
-- `orderBy` : A user can use this to order the result list.
-For which values the API supports ordering, is up to the API designer. descending : Specifies that the orderBy parameter should sort descending, if it’s value is true. (i.e.: descending=false means ascending, descending=true means descending, a missing descending parameter means ascending.
+- `descending` : Specifies that the `orderBy` parameter should sort descending, if it’s value is true.
 - `offset` : Used for paging.
-Specifies which result-row should be returned in the response as first element.
-If missing, 0 is assumed.
+The server MUST skip the first n references from the result set.
 - `limit` : Used for paging.
 Specifies a maximum number of results to return.
-If not specified the more general guideline of responses < 100Kb (after compression) should be respected.
-In other words, an implicit limit value should be part of the implementation.
-(To prevent a single request from affecting the web and/or database/datastore).
-Clients must support paging.
-- `hrefs` : comma separated list of resources to retrieve (permalinks).
-Allows for easy cross-referencing between backends.
-For example, one could retrieve a list of person keys by querying /responsibilities, and allow retrieval of all /persons resources with expansion=href.
-This can be combined with other query parameters, to support cross-backend joining.

-Other URL parameters are used to filter on a specific value.
-The API designer must not try to cover all possible cases, but rather a sensible and broad set of filters and orderings.
-As noted above all sensible data-access paths should be available as list resources.

-Keywords search.
-Implementations of list resources are advised to implement a broad, general query mechanism that selects resources based on any strong identifying property.
-WIth “strong identifying property” we mean any property of the resource that restricts the result list significantly.
-For example, when searching for a person, the name of the person is strongly identifying (not uniquely identifying, though).
-Of course, any unique value is strongly identifying as well, such as login, primary email address, national identity number, etc..
-But also the city of his home or office address is significantly filtering the results (although less than the previous properties).

-Such a generic ‘keywords-search’ should be implemented by using this convention : The name of the parameter should be q.
-The value of the parameter can have multiple keywords, separated by a plus (+) sign.
-Examples :
+The server is RECOMMENDED to have a default value for `limit`, that limits the maximum transfer size of the response.
+- `hrefs` : A comma separated list of permalinks.
+The server MUST limit the results to these items.

+All URL parameters can be combined, where the filtering is combined in an `AND` fashion.

+The server is RECOMMENDED to support a number of sensible extra URL parameters.

+A server MAY choose to support full-text search.
+If it does so it should implement this as URL parameter `q`.
+In case multiple search terms are submitted to the server they MUST be separated by a plus (+) sign.

     GET /persons?q=John+Doe

-Searching through this `q` parameter should by definition be a broad search.
-So at least case-insensitive matches on sub-strings should be supported.
-Typically this list resource will be used to provide auto-completion in a user interface, so speed is very important.
-Implementations should consider fuzzy matching to overcome typing mistakes by end users.

-The resulting resource should be a JSON object, containing under the key ‘results’, an array of JSON objects, a `$$meta` section with next, previous and count values.
-The objects in the response array (it should always be an object) should contain a value ‘href’ to point to a resource found in the system.

-As stated above, the list resource must restrict the length of the list, even if there was no limit parameter, nor any filter parameters supplied.
-Avoiding server overload for certain (non-restricting) requests.

-The values next and previous should point to a valid list resource for the next or previous page.
-If no next, or previous page is available, the value should be omitted.
-Examples :
+List resources must contain a `$$meta` section.
+This `$$meta` section MUST contain these keys :

+- `count` : indicates the total number of references that match with the supplied URL parameters.
+- `next` : If more references are available for the specified URL paramter, and the `limit` has been applied to this *list* resource, `next` must contain a relative link to the *list* resource that contains the next page.
+Otherwise it SHOULD be omitted.
+- `previous` : If the client specified an `offset` that is larger than `limit`, then `previous`.
+Otherwise is SHOULD be omitted.

 ## Usage of keys
-In the very least a UUID value should be available to identify a resource in the system in a reliable way.
-Every resource can be accessed on a resource that contains this basic UUID.
-All UUID’s should be represented in the same way: {8 characters}-{4 characters}-{4 characters}-{4 characters}-{12 characters}.
-All characters are lowercase.
+Every *regular* resources MUST have a UUID value to identify it in the system in a reliable, stable way.
+This UUID MAY NEVER change over the lifetime of the resource.
+All UUID’s should be represented in the same way: {8 characters}-{4 characters}-{4 characters}-{4 characters}-{12 characters}, including hyphens.
+All characters MUST be lowercase.

     GET /schools/393f8347-8420-11e3-b29a-0c84dce06e32